endevour-code-writer/twoDimensionalSliceUnwinder/README.md

 # Running
 Run `./bin/twoDimensionalSliceUnwinder` with passing number to create matrix.
-If you don't do it te default 2D slice will be created and unwind
+Otherwise, a default slice will be generated and unwound